Linear quantum systems: poles, zeros, invertibility and sensitivity: Invariant zeros and strong left invertibility

-\bmrk In \cite[Thm.
-1.8]{Hautus83}, a linear system is strongly observable if and only it has no invariant zeros.
-In the linear quantum realm, the non-existence of invariant zeros is equivalent to the non-existence of of eigenvalues of the $A$-matrix.
+\bmrk By \cite[Thm.
+1.8]{Hautus83}, a linear system is strongly observable (\cite[Def.
+21]{DD2023}) if and only if it has no invariant zeros.
+In the linear quantum realm, the non-existence of invariant zeros is equivalent to the non-existence of eigenvalues of the $A$-matrix.
 Thus, it means that there is only the $D$-matrix.
 In this case, the conditions of Proposition \ref{eq:prop:s.-left invertible} hold naturally.
 Consequently, the system is s.-left invertible.
-Thus, in the quantum regime, it seems strongly observability is stronger than s.-left invertibility.
+Thus, in the quantum regime, strong observability is stronger than s.-left invertibility.
 The same is true in the classical regime; see \cite[Thm.
-13]{DD2023} and \cite[Thm.
-1.8]{Hautus83}.
-Finally, if the linear quantum system in Theorem \ref{thm:inversion} only contains the ``$co$'' subsystem and whose poles are all in the right-half plane, then it is strong* detectable \cite[Def.
-1.3]{Hautus83} and thus has a strong observer \cite[Thms.
+12]{DD2023} and \cite[Thm.
+1.8]{Hautus83} provided that the Rosenbrock system matrix is of full column rank.
+Finally by Theorem \ref{cor:invariant_0}, if the poles of the linear quantum system \eqref{Kalmansys} are all in the right-half plane, it is strong* detectable (\cite[Def.
+1.3]{Hautus83}) and thus has a strong observer \cite[Thms.
 1.5, 1.6 and 1.12]{Hautus83}. \emrk